2025-2026 Casper Test Dates for US Medical Schools

 The Casper test is broken into two sections—a video response section and a typed response section.

 For the video response section, you must record a video of yourself verbally responding to two questions, which come one after another.
-The video response section is made up of two word-based scenarios and four video-based scenarios.
+The video response section is made up of both word-based and video-based scenarios.
 You are allotted one minute to record a video response to each question.
 Once your one minute is up, your response is automatically uploaded.
 You are not able to change your answer or view your response.

 How much time you need to prepare depends on how comfortable you are answering practice questions effectively within the allotted time.
 Get started with practice questions early so that you have time for additional preparation or tutoring if you find you struggle with the time limitations.